• Skip to primary navigation

 Christie Lai

-Chewy noodles tossed in a scallion-infused sauce.
-This quick and easy scallion oil noodle recipe is made with just 7-ingredients in 15-minutes!
-A delicious side dish perfect for busy weeknights, families and they're better-than-takeout!
+Chewy noodles tossed in a savory and fragrant scallion-infused sauce.
+This easy scallion oil noodle recipe uses minimal pantry ingredients and is ready in just 15 minutes!
+A family-friendly side dish that's perfect for busy weeknights, meal preparation—better-than-takeout.

 5 from 12 votes